spcourse/sp1/index.md

 See for more info: [Help](/general-info/help)

-## Passing the course
+## Grading/Passing the course
+**Read this section very carefully.** The course is very flexible in setup, but in order to make this possible, we need to provide some clear constraints.

+### Final grade
 The course's final result will be "pass" or "fail", which means that **no grades are assigned**.
-You pass the course by:
+You pass by:

-1. submitting sufficient coursework
+1. submitting sufficient coursework (as detailed below)
-2. passing the exam
+2. passing the final exam

-### Coursework
+### Coursework (modules)

-Sufficient coursework means submitting a working solution to each problem from at least four modules of your own choosing, keeping in mind that you need to finish one module per level.
+For each module you will one of the following grades:

+* completely correct
+* mostly correct
+* insufficient

+In principle we expect that everything you hand in is *completely correct*.
+However, it happens easily to miss a detail, so to relax the requirements a bit: you're allowed to have at most 2 *mostly correct* grades.

 You may not re-submit (variations of) solutions that you wrote for any other course's problems.
 In case you have done similar assignments before, discuss with the course staff whether this is the right course for you.

+### Final exam
+The final exam is (on campus) programming exam in a controlled setting.
+This will take about 3 hours.
+It contains a couple of small programming assignments.
+You'll pass the exam when your answers are sufficiently correct.

+You can participate in the final exam if you're done with the coursework, meaning:

+* The first two modules are *graded* and at least *mostly correct*.
+* The last module is handed in (with reasonable expectation to be correct).

+If you do not meet these requirements (for example when you still have an insufficient or one of the first two modules isn't graded yet) you cannot participate with the exam yet.
+You will have to finish the coursework first and do the exam at a later date.

+You need to make sure that you leave enough time for grading for the first two modules before the exam.
+So, **hand in the *first two modules* no later that two weeks before the exam**.
+If you hand in everything last minute you risk not being able to participate in the exam

+## Dates and deadlines

 ### Deadlines